Doing Business in the Comoros

 - Vanilla and cloves account for 75% of the exports of the Union of the Comoros.

-- Agriculture contributes 40% to gross domestic product, employs 80% of the labor force, and provides most of the exports revenues
+- Agriculture contributes 40% to gross domestic product, employs 80% of the labour force, and provides most of the exports revenues

-- Union of the Comoros has an inadequate transportation system, a young and quickly increasing
+- Union of the Comoros has an inadequate transport system, a young and quickly increasing

 population, and few natural resources.